sav-che/TL-2/Authors/Becking, Johannes Hendrikus {std. J.H. Becking}.md

-> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/item/103859#page/46/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 36](https://www.biodiversitylibrary.org/page/33265233) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Becking, Johannes Hendrikus (1890-1972), Dutch forester, studied at the Agriculture and Forestry College, Wageningen, Forest officer in the Dutch East Indies Govt.
-Forestry Services 1913, head of the Division of Commerce of the Teak Forest Administration 1933, chief inspector of the Forest Service 1936, professor at the Wageningen College. (*J.H.
-Becking*).
+Forestry Services 1913, head of the Division of Commerce of the Teak Forest Administration 1933, chief inspector of the Forest Service 1936, professor at the Wageningen College.
+**Abbreviated name**: *J.H.
+Becking*

 #### Herbarium and types